-The program consists of course work leading to the Master of Education in Teaching English as a Second Language.
-If you seek both ESL certification (either initial or additional endorsement) AND a master's degree, you must enter into a certification (SCT) program first.
-Then, after certification issuance, you are eligible to enter the master's program.
-All certification courses will apply to the master's program.
+The program consists of course work leading to the Master of Education in Teaching English as a Second Language (MEd in TESL).
+If you seek both ESL/Bilingual certification AND a master's degree, you must check with program coordinator for certification requirements.
+We recommend that you take the certification program first, and then go for MEd in TESL program or you can only get your ESL/Bilingual certification after completion of MEd TESL.